MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/supervisor/assign-conversations.md

 [!INCLUDE[cc-use-with-omnichannel](../../includes/cc-use-with-omnichannel.md)]

-By default, the system assigns new conversations based on the routing rules.
-When the capacity of agents is full, conversations remain in the queue in the open state until an agent capacity is available.
-As a supervisor, you can manually assign these conversations in open state, to an agent or another queue.
+The omnichannel system, by default, assigns new incoming conversations based on configured routing rules and agent capacity.
+When agents don't have enough capacity to work on an incoming conversation, the conversation remains in the queue waiting to be assigned to an agent who has the capacity to handle the conversation.
+As a supervisor, you can manually assign these conversations to an agent or another queue.

 > [!NOTE]
 > Contact you administrator to enable the option to assign conversation in settings.
 To learn more, see [Enable supervisors to monitor and assign conversations](../administrator/configure-ongoing-conversations-settings.md)